 Parkinson’s is officially classified as a movement disorder because it involves damage to the areas of the brain, nerves and muscles that influence the speed, quality, fluency and ease of movement.
-While the effects of Parkinson’s on movement are often the most visible symptoms, like tremor, other non-motor symptoms of Parkinson’s like emotional and cognitive challenges, can sometimes have an even greater effect on your quality of life.
+While the effects of Parkinson’s on movement are often the most visible symptoms, like tremor, non-motor symptoms of Parkinson’s, like emotional and cognitive challenges, can sometimes have an even greater effect on your quality of life.

 The effects of Parkinson’s not related to movement are called non-motor symptoms.
 Non-motor symptoms of Parkinson’s may actually outnumber motor symptoms and can appear years before motor symptoms.

 In this article, we will help you identify and learn about the various non-motor symptoms of Parkinson’s so you can take the first steps to living well.

 Non-motor symptoms of Parkinson’s are effects not related to movement.

 There is a wide variety of possible non-motor symptoms of Parkinson’s, ranging from physiological effects like trouble swallowing, pain and fatigue, to mental and emotional impacts, such as mood changes, cognitive challenges and anxiety.
 Just as Parkinson’s affects everyone differently, the type, frequency and severity of non-motor symptoms each person experiences vary.
 Remember, just because something is listed as a non-motor symptom of Parkinson’s does not mean you will experience it.

 Non-motor symptoms of Parkinson’s have traditionally been harder to identify because they are not as obvious as many of the physical symptoms.
 However, non-motor symptoms of Parkinson’s often begin before the more visible physical symptoms.
 These are called “pre-motor symptoms.”
 Symptoms such as loss of smell, depression and constipation may appear years before your actual diagnosis.